amenzwa/nn/README.md

 # nn
-## *a simple neural network implementation in C*
+## *a simple neural networks implementation in C*

-This is a simple implementation of [David Rumelhart](https://en.wikipedia.org/wiki/David_Rumelhart)'s back-propagation neural network algorithm.
-It is intended to show modern programmers the process of converting mathematics in scientific papers into prototype code.
-As such, the implementation here is a direct translation of the algorithmic proof given by Rumelhart in his seminal paper [*Learning Internal Representation by Error Propagation*](https://www.gwern.net/docs/ai/nn/1986-rumelhart.pdf) (LIR).
+This project contains simple implementations of two well-known neural network algorithms: [David Rumelhart](https://en.wikipedia.org/wiki/David_Rumelhart)'s back-propagation (BP) and [Teuvo Kohonen](https://en.wikipedia.org/wiki/Teuvo_Kohonen)'s self-organising map (SOM).
+The focus here is rather narrow.
+My goal is to show programmers how mathematics in scientific papers is transformed into prototype code.
+As such, the implementations are direct translations of the mathematical descriptions given by Rumelhart in his paper [*Learning Internal Representation by Error Propagation*](https://www.gwern.net/docs/ai/nn/1986-rumelhart.pdf) (LIR) and by Kohonen in his paper [*The Self-Organising Map*](https://sci2s.ugr.es/keel/pdf/algorithm/articulo/1990-Kohonen-PIEEE.pdf) (SOM).

-Do note that this project is a work-in-progress.
-Once it has matured somewhat, I will post a detailed article on reading peer-reviewed scientific papers, translating mathematics into prototype code, and the applicable system programming concepts on [my GitHub Pages blog](https://amenzwa.github.io).
-Please be patient.
-In the meantime, see my article [*How Artificial Intelligence Works*](https://amenzwa.github.io/stem/AI/HowAIWorks/) for a high-level background on neural networks in particular and AI in general.
+Do note that this project is a work in progress.
+Once it has matured somewhat, I will post a detailed article on interpreting peer-reviewed scientific papers, translating mathematics into prototype code, and system programming concepts on [my GitHub Pages blog](https://amenzwa.github.io).
+In the meantime, see my article [*How Artificial Intelligence Works*](https://amenzwa.github.io/stem/AI/HowAIWorks/) for a high-level overview and a historical background on neural networks in particular and AI in general.

-To learn the theory of back-propagation neural networks, read LIR in its entirety (about 30 pages).
-To understand the modern, vectorised implementation, read chapter 4 of ANS (about 70 pages) by [Jacek Zurada](https://en.wikipedia.org/wiki/Jacek_M._Zurada) in his classic textbook [*Introduction to Artificial Neural Systems*](https://www.amazon.com/Introduction-Artificial-Neural-Systems-Zurada/dp/053495460X) (ANS).
-Whereas LIR is written from psychology and neuroscience perspective, ANS is written from electrical engineering viewpoint.
+To learn the theory of back-propagation neural networks, read LIR (about 30 pages) and SOM (about 20 pages).
+To understand the modern, vectorised implementation, read chapter 4 (about 70 pages) and chapter 7 (about 60 pages) of [Jacek Zurada](https://en.wikipedia.org/wiki/Jacek_M._Zurada)'s classic textbook [*Introduction to Artificial Neural Systems*](https://www.amazon.com/Introduction-Artificial-Neural-Systems-Zurada/dp/053495460X) (ANS).
+LIR is written by a psychologist, SOM is written by a neuroscientist, and ANS is written by an electrical engineer.
+Studying these sources will give you a broad perspective on the subject.

-I would point out that young STEM students often under estimate the value of old publications, believing that old means irrelevant.
+There is a trend among young STEMers to under estimate the value of old publications, mistakenly believing that old means irrelevant.
 If that were so, no one would hold Chaucer and Shakespeare in high esteem.
-There are three categories of textbooks in STEM: modern, classic, and vintage.
+In STEM, there are three categories of textbooks: modern, classic, and vintage.

 Many modern texts strive to cover all the important, recent advances and applications, so their theoretical presentations necessary take a less prominent role.
 Modern texts are an excellent way to keep abreast with the latest developments in the field.

 Classic texts, especially those that were published just after the emergence of a groundbreaking idea, tend to be the best if one wishes to study that idea, in-depth.
 And given that they were published at the birth of an idea, their pages are not polluted with application examples and practice guides, so they are easier to read for novices interested in the underlying theory.

-But after half a century or so, all texts begin to show their age: their vintage examples become outdated and their vintage notations grate modern sensibilities.
+But after about a century, all texts begin to show their age: their vintage examples become outdated and their stale notations grate modern sensibilities.
 Still, there are many such vintage texts that are good-reads, much like Shakespeare still is.
-So, do not dismiss an old textbook based solely on its publication date inside the front cover.
+So, do not dismiss an old textbook based on its publication date imprinted inside the front cover.

 ## *about this project*